 TAO Self-Help provides self-directed modules and practice tools to help you learn positive skills for personal growth – or to assist you in bouncing back from life’s disappointments and frustrations.
 For full information, please click here.

-The Library is once again inviting you to unwind at their de-stress stations on the 2nd floor (near the spiral staircase and in front of the Maxwell MacOdrum portrait) in the library.
+The Library is once again inviting you to unwind at their re-energizing stations.
 This year, the Library will have a few different activities aimed at providing social interaction, mental health, and creative benefits.
-There will be a LEGO building station with both classic LEGO as well as Star Wars and DC Super Hero Girls sets, as well as the popular adult colouring book station.
+It will offer the popular colouring book and games station, the Library Art Show, and retro video gaming nights.
+Also be sure to check out the holiday book tree on the main floor of the Library.
 These stations will be set up during the exam period, from Dec.
 10-22.
 Please note extended Library hours throughout December.